savevsgames/Medical_RAG_Vector_Uploader/IMPROVEMENT_PLAN.md

 ---

-**Status: 25% Complete (1,428 lines optimized)**
+**Status: 27% Complete (1,560 lines optimized)**
-**Next Priority: UploadModal Refactor (192 lines potential savings)** **Overall Progress: 1,428/2,491 lines optimized (57% of target achieved)**
+**Next Priority: Document Components Consolidation (343 lines potential savings)** **Overall Progress: 1,560/2,403 lines optimized (65% of target achieved)**

+**Key Achievement:** Successfully refactored UploadModal from 312 lines to 180 lines across 4 focused components, demonstrating the effectiveness of our modular approach.
+The upload functionality is now more maintainable, testable, and reusable.

-**Key Insight:** The application is already better structured than initially assessed.
-The remaining optimizations focus on component consolidation and eliminating the last areas of duplication.
+**Major Insight:** The UI component library creation has prevented massive duplication and established consistent patterns.
+The remaining optimizations focus on consolidating the last areas of component duplication and backend service optimization.